East Asia Minerals Provides Background on Deficiencies in the Dissident Disclosure and Order of the BC Supreme Court

-Vancouver, British Columbia--(Newsfile Corp. - January 27, 2018) - East Asia Minerals Corporation (TSXV: EAS) ("East Asia Minerals" or the "Company") provides background on the adjournment of the Annual General Meeting and the deficient disclosure of the dissidents, Vishal Gupta and Patrick Cronin (the "Dissidents").
+Vancouver, British Columbia--(Newsfile Corp. - January 29, 2018) - East Asia Minerals Corporation (TSXV-EAS) ("East Asia Minerals" or the "Company") provides background on the adjournment of the Annual General Meeting and the deficient disclosure of the dissidents, Vishal Gupta and Patrick Cronin (the "Dissidents").

 As previously announced, the Annual General Meeting (the "Meeting") has been adjourned by an order of the BC Supreme Court to Thursday, February 1, 2018 to allow shareholders more time to address the additional disclosures provided by the Dissidents.
 These additional disclosures arise as a result of concerns and questions raised by the Company in respect of the Dissident's prior public disclosures.